Posts

 Image

 For every publication where Next-generation-sequencing data was obtained, that data was uploaded to NCBI‘s Short Read Archive (SRA).
 This share opened the possibility for other scientists to test the data, learn with that data, or use it in their own studies to search for other conclusions.
 One can obtain all SRA available on https://www.ncbi.nlm.nih.gov/sra .
 Here, you can search for a specific SRA, or a species’ whole genomic sequencing data or even RNA-seq data.
 After you choose the SRA, you need to obtain the access ID (SRR), which is easily found in the SRA page you selected.
 NCBI offered a command-line toolkit that allowed users to interact with the database and each SRA itself – the SRA Toolkit.
-It can be installed by running the following command: $ sudo apt install sra-toolkit The two most used sra-toolkit commands are prefetch and fastq-dump .
-The prefetch command is used to download the compressed archives from SRA – the SRR archives...
+It can be installed by running the following commands: $ sudo apt update $ sudo apt install sra-toolkit The two most used sra-toolkit commands are prefetch and fastq-dump .
+The prefetch command is used to download the compressed archives from SRA...

 How to obtain an Admixture bar plot using ANGSD (ngsTools)